Updated January 24, 2022

 These rewards, however, come with risks.

-Offering net terms is like being a bank to your customers.
-There’s always the risk of late payments.
+- Late payments: offering net terms is like being a bank to your customers.
 You’re letting them “borrow” inventory from you, in exchange for the promise that the client pays you back in 30 days.
 If the business environment changes, they could default on their payment.

 After you invoice your customer for the inventory, you need to enforce your terms, collect payment, and maybe even consider writing off bad debt if they file for bankruptcy.

 Depending on the volume of transactions, a larger business might have to look at hiring employees to handle account receivables for them.
 Lockstep Collect recommends staffing at least one full-time employee for every 1,000 invoices created per month.